AVMA Veterinary First Responder Certificate Program

 You may apply for AVMA to evaluate your institution’s or organization’s course(s) for one or more of the eight core competencies outlined in the program.
 The submitted materials should demonstrate that the course satisfies all sub-competencies for any identified core competencies.
 Courses approved as satisfying a core competency will be considered part of the certificate program.

-To apply, you’ll need to submit specific material to support your course articulation using our online application.
+To apply, you’ll need to submit specific material to support your course articulation using this application.
 The AVMA will evaluate your course syllabi and/or course objectives only for the core competencies you identify.
 AVMA will not attempt to determine the core competencies for which a course should be approved—you must clearly identify the core competencies for which your institution or organization is applying.

 Core competencies